jsoref/hashicorp-packer/website/source/docs/builders/amazon-ebssurrogate.html.md

 ## Accessing the Instance to Debug

-If you need to access the instance to debug for some reason, run the builder with the `-debug` flag.
+If you need to access the instance to debug for some reason, run this builder with the `-debug` flag.
 In debug mode, the Amazon builder will save the private key in the current directory and will output the DNS or IP information as well.
 You can use this information to access the instance as it is running.